4G0NYY/FreeGamesDiscord/README.md

 	- Title and link
 	- Summary/description
 	- Thumbnail (when available)
+- Sends a startup embed when the bot launches
+- Maintains a Discord gateway websocket connection for presence/heartbeat handling
 - Runs continuously with a scheduler (`APScheduler`)

 ## Tech Stack